trambui09/ride-share/README.md

 - Iterate through a nested data structure to return specific information

 ## Objective
 We will review drivers of a ride sharing service and their ride history.
-We want to be able to easily see how many rides each driver has given and how much money a driver has made.
+We want to be able to see how many rides each driver has given and how much money a driver has made.

 Currently, the data is stored in a CSV.
 We will take that data and thoughtfully organize it into a nested data structure using both arrays and hashes.